mfahripramuditia/mfahripramuditia/README.md

-# Hi there 👋
+# Hi I'm Fahri Pramuditia 👋

-Here are some ideas to get you started:
+Hi..

 - 🌱 I’m currently learning on STMIK TRIGUNA DHARMA
 - 👯 I’m looking to collaborate on every people on this site